phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 Optical mapping or linked-reads can be used to correct errors in the assembly and to perform initial scaffolding.

+The best final results of Hi-C scaffolding tend to be obtained when an assembly has been previously improved using complementary technologies (_e.g._ PacBio + optical mapping or PacBio + genetic maps).
+This is particularly true for complex genomes with high repeat content.

 3    Common problems in assemblies
 ---------------------